Please also check out the Residents’ Information page.

 - If an owner pays for repairs that turn out to be the responsibility of the BC the BC will refund the owner on request.

 - Where the BC is partly or wholly responsible for the work to be done they will use preferred suppliers, and will ensure that the work done meets standards.

 - The cost of repairing consequential damage may be reclaimed from the owner where the failure occurred (irrespective of fault) e.g. if a leak from pipes in one flat causes damage to furniture in another flat, the owner of the leaky pipes is responsible for reimbursing the owner of the damaged property.

 - Parking bays are common property and the BC is responsible for their maintenance and conditions of use.
 The right to use a parking bay does not give the “owner” the right to alter it or damage it in any way, or store anything else there.

 Trustee meetings are generally held on the last Tuesday of every month (except December).
 An owner or other interested person may request a meeting with the trustees on a specific topic.
-To request this, or for further information on trustee meetings contact Permanent Trust.
+To request this, or for further information on trustee meetings contact or WatchProp.

 Pigeons are serious pests in this area and make an unsightly and unhygienic mess on balconies and windows.
-The Body Corporate has installed a rooftop bird deterrent system which has resulted in a significant drop in the pigeon population at St Martini Gardens.
+The Body Corporate (BC) has installed a rooftop bird deterrent system which has resulted in a significant drop in the pigeon population at St Martini Gardens.
 However, there are many balconies where well-established birds still nest.
 These pockets of resistance have to be attended to by individual residents in order for bird-nesting habits to be broken: please chase away the birds and sweep up their nests daily.
 Failure to do this may result in a fine.

 The BC has obtained quotes to “bird-proof” balconies at owner’s cost (R1124 for a “standard” balcony).
 Should you experience a pigeon problem, please contact Riedewaan, or James Blatherwick 082 352 7655 / 021 907 2360 / .